Vertiigor/Snake/README.md

 # Snake

-This is my small project for the implementation of the Snake game in C# using the `CSFML` library.
+This is my small project for the implementation of the Snake game in C# using the `SFML.Net` library.

 I am still trying to improve my skills :)